HsOjo/PyDnfEx/README.md

 # PyDnfEx

-* A data pack extract lib for dungeon & fighter.
+* A data pack extract lib for Dungeon & Fighter.